Rocche/MinesweeperX/README.md

 ### Container
-To build the container, run the following commaind in the project folder:
+First clone the repository.
+Then, run the following commaind in the project folder:

 ```
 # if you have docker